oronymzy/tips/docs/glossry.md

 on Wiktionary, with changes made.

-[^aritydef-note1]: This is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/arity), except for the removal of the words “[arguments](https://en.wiktionary.org/wiki/argument)” and “[operation](https://en.wiktionary.org/wiki/operation)”, which do not seem to apply in a computer science context.
+[^aritydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/arity), except for the removal of the words “[arguments](https://en.wiktionary.org/wiki/argument)” and “[operation](https://en.wiktionary.org/wiki/operation)”, which do not seem to apply in a computer science context.
-[^associativitydef-note1]: This is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/associativity).
+[^associativitydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/associativity).
-[^atomicitydef-note1]: This is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/atomicity).
+[^atomicitydef-note1]: This definition is the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/atomicity).
-[^entrypointdef-note1]: This is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Entry_point), with some rewording.
+[^entrypointdef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Entry_point), with some rewording.
 [^leadingdef]: <https://stackoverflow.com/questions/959215/how-do-i-remove-leading-whitespace-in-python>
 [^literaldef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Literal_(computer_programming)).
 [^nestdef-note1]: This definition is loosely based on [Wikipedia's definition of “nesting”](https://en.wikipedia.org/wiki/Nesting_(computing)).
-[^octetdef-note1]: This is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Octet_(computing)), except for the removal of the phrase “in [computing](https://en.wikipedia.org/wiki/Computing) and [telecommunications](https://en.wikipedia.org/wiki/Telecommunications)”.
+[^octetdef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Octet_(computing)), except for the removal of the phrase “in [computing](https://en.wikipedia.org/wiki/Computing) and [telecommunications](https://en.wikipedia.org/wiki/Telecommunications)”.
-[^operanddef-note1]: This is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Operand#Computer_science).
+[^operanddef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Operand#Computer_science).
-[^operatordef-note1]: This is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Operator_(computer_programming), except for modification of the grammatical number (plural to singular).
+[^operatordef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Operator_(computer_programming), except for modification of the grammatical number (plural to singular).
 [^operatordef-note2]: Based on [information from Wikipedia](https://en.wikipedia.org/wiki/Operator_associativity).
+[^relationaloperatordef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Relational_operator).
 [^trailingdef]: <https://stackoverflow.com/questions/22273233/what-is-meant-by-trailing-space-and-whats-the-difference-between-it-and-a-blank/22273264#22273264>
-[^truncatedef-note1]: This is essentially the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/truncate).
+[^truncatedef-note1]: This definition is essentially the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/truncate).